Leelow/link.io.csharp/README.md

 After adding sources to your project on visual studio, you have to NuGet package.
 You can have some information [here](https://www.nuget.org/).

-The Nuget package to install is [SocketIoClientDotNet](https://github.com/Quobject/SocketIoClientDotNet/) (tester with v0.9.12).
+The Nuget package to install is [SocketIoClientDotNet](https://github.com/Quobject/SocketIoClientDotNet/) (tested with v0.9.12).
 It's the only means to remove dependencies errors.
 In the future, we will propose our own NuGet package.

 To finish, you juste have to add the following import :